thomas-lowry/figma-plugin-ds/README.md

 import styles from 'figma-plugin-ds/dist/figma-plugin-ds.css'
 ```

 To use the Select menu or Disclosure components, you will need to import the Javascript files as well.
-This package supports both standard IIFEs and ES6 Modules.
+This package supports both standard IIFE (Immediately Invoked Function Expressions) and ES6 Modules.
 There are a number of ways to get started.

-Hosted IIFE (quick and easy, I don't want to mess with npm packages):
+**IIFE hosted on CDN (quick and easy, I don't want to mess with npm packages)**
 ```HTML
 <script src="https://cdn.jsdelivr.net/gh/thomas-lowry/figma-plugin-ds/dist/iife/figma-plugin-ds.js"></script>
 <script>